samwarnick/samwarnick.com/src/content/blog/2025/05/2025-05-31-making-the-bullpen-trading-card-game.md

 I use Affinity Designer these days for my design needs.
 I was able to find someone’sgold metal styles([https://forum.affinity.serif.com/index.php?/topic/35866-some-metal-styles/](https://forum.affinity.serif.com/index.php?/topic/35866-some-metal-styles/)) that worked perfectly.
 I used the Pirata One and Atkinson Hyperlegible Next fonts.
 Pirata is maybe not the most legible at small sizes, but I think it worked decently.

 To showcase the art, I went with a more full-art look instead of a more traditional art-in-a-box design.
 The boxes float on top of the art with shadows.

+<tcg-card src="https://samwarnick.com/media/bullpen-tcg/Sam.png" alt="A custom trading card featuring a LEGO minifigure with glasses and dark hair wearing a jacket with a Pokéball logo.
+The card is titled 'Sam - @hugemanatee', and shows two abilities: 'Devil's Avocado' (place one message in another conversation, you're fun) and 'Burnout' (get 2 projects 80% done, lose next turn)."></tcg-card>

 All the art is based off of my friends' Discord profile pictures.
 I drew them all in Procreate on my iPad Mini.
 I'm not a very good artist, so it was nice having existing artwork to work with.